 The ideal intake amount of biotin for a human body varies as per age, sex, and existing health conditions.
 However, the Food and Nutrition Board has established a comprehensive amount under the Adequate Intakes for Biotin.

 • 7-12 Months – 6mcg

 • 1-3 Years – 8mcg

 • 4-8 Years -12mcg

 • 9-13 Years – 20mcg

 • 19+ Years – 30mcg

 For pregnant women above 14 Years – 30mcg

 Biotin is an essential micronutrient that has a wide role to play in the human body.
-Its primary purpose is to help the body properly extract all the nutrients from the food that is consumed and metabolize the amino acids, carbohydrates and fats, but the benefits of using biotin for hair growth, and its role in maintaining healthy skin and strong nails cannot be ignored.
+Its primary purpose is to help the body properly extract all the nutrients from the food.
+It metabolizes amino acids, carbohydrates, and fats.
+The benefits of biotin for hair growth and its role in maintaining healthy skin and strong nails are beneficial.

 Frequently Asked Question